-- Taxation Ruling TR 2003/D8 Deductions for interest incurred prior to the commencement of, or following the cessation of, relevant income earning activities - Taxation Ruling TR 2000/2 Deductibility of interest on moneys drawn down under line of credit facilities and redraw facilities - Taxation Ruling TR 98/22 The taxation consequences for taxpayers entering into certain linked or split loan facilities - Taxation Ruling TR 95/25 Deductions for interest under subsection 51(1) of the Income Tax Assessment Act 1936 following FC of T v.
+- Taxation Ruling TR 2004/4 Deductions for interest incurred prior to the commencement of, or following the cessation of, relevant income earning activities - Taxation Ruling TR 2000/2 Deductibility of interest on moneys drawn down under line of credit facilities and redraw facilities - Taxation Ruling TR 98/22 (with Addendum TR 98/22A) The taxation consequences for taxpayers entering into certain linked or split loan facilities - Taxation Ruling TR 95/25 (with Addendum TR 95/25A and Addendum TR 95/25A2) - Deductions for interest under subsection 51(1) of the Income Tax Assessment Act 1936 following FC of T v.
 Roberts, FC of T v.
+Smith

-Smith - Taxation Ruling TR 93/7 Whether penalty interest payments are deductible - Taxation Determination TD 1999/42 Do the principles set out in TR 98/22 apply to line of credit facilities?
+- Taxation Ruling TR 93/7 Whether penalty interest payments are deductible - Taxation Determination TD 1999/42 Do the principles set out in TR 98/22 apply to line of credit facilities?

-To find out how to get these rulings, see the inside back cover.
 If you need help to calculate your interest deduction, contact your recognised tax adviser or the Tax Office.